The Broadcaster’s Guide to Video Capture Devices for Live Streaming [2024 Update]

 Aspect Ratio

 The last component of the signal is the frame aspect ratio.
-The aspect ratio describes the shape of the viewing frame, width to height being the multiplier used to determine the final resolution of the frame.
+The aspect ratio describes the shape of the viewing frame, with width to height being the multiplier used to determine the final resolution of the frame.
 Standard Definition is most commonly in 4:3 aspect and HD being 16:9.

 4k is the newest term in the video industry.
 This term was originally coined by the Digital Cinema Initiative and refers to the horizontal resolution of 4000 pixels.
 DCI’s specification is 4096 x 2160.
 By comparison, Ultra HD (UHD), the standard used for consumer 4K TVs, is 3840 x 2160.
 We could also call Full HD “2K” at its 1920×1080.
 But we don’t.